ptruong0/SimpleTodo/README.md

 The video tutorials were sometimes hard to follow, as the instructor could have explained some parts, such as Intents, Layout Inflater, and onActivityResult, more clearly.
 There are so many new object types that I could not fully comprehend all of them.
+(Update: I read the CodePath Guides afterwards and those cleared some concepts up!)

 ## License